-The standard of healthcare in Prague is high – in fact, the country's healthcare scheme has been praised as one of the best in the EU.
-The affordability and standard of medical treatment has even seen the Czech Republic emerge as a popular destination for medical tourism in Europe.
+The standard of healthcare in Prague is high – in fact, the country’s healthcare scheme has been praised as one of the best in the EU.
+The affordability and standard of medical treatment in the country have even seen the Czech Republic emerge as a popular destination for medical tourism in Europe.

 It’s compulsory to have health insurance in the Czech Republic, whether through a public or private health insurance provider.
 Czech citizens, residents and anyone working for a Czech employer are automatically insured under the country's public healthcare system and pay monthly contributions.
 Other long-term visitors will have to use a private insurance company and short-term travellers are expected to have appropriate travel insurance.